 Keeping your brakes in good condition can save you money.
 If you let the pads get too low, you could cause other issues that are much more expensive to repair.

-If your pickup truck, semi, diesel pusher RV, bus or other vehicle needs brakes, contact RDI Power (RedLine Diesel, Inc.) for a service appointment with our brake mechanic.
+If your pickup truck, semi, diesel pusher RV, bus, or other vehicle needs brake system repair, contact RDI Power (RedLine Diesel, Inc.) for a service appointment.

 Parts of the Brake System

 The brake system consists of several parts.
 Trucks with air brakes have additional parts to check.
 The brake system consists of: